task-force-ia/taskforce-ia-doc-en/doc/and_now.rst

 of co-financing and identification of the needs of the Administration through the email intelligenza-artificiale@agid.gov.it.

-Let's not forget the three-year plan
+Let's not forget the Three-Year Plan
 ------------------------------------
 AI requires accelerating the path of digital transformation.
 The Three-Year Plan provides all the indications to build the foundations on which it will be possible to implement AI solutions.
-There are already many tools useful for the implementation of the Three-Year Plan, such as the `minimum measures for ICT security to public administrations <https://www.cert-pa.it/documents/10184/27607/CircolareAgID_170418_n_2_2017_Mis_minime_sicurezza_ICT_PA-GU-103-050517.pdf/7ca821ea-f8cc-4310-9fad-3c6ec1ca7f85>`__, which must be adopted to counter the most common and frequent threats to which their information systems are subject.
+There are already many tools useful for the implementation of the Three-Year Plan, such as the `minimum measures for ICT security to public administrations <https://www.cert-pa.it/documents/10184/27607/CircolareAgID_170418_n_2_2017_Mis_minime_sicurezza_ICT_PA-GU-103-050517.pdf/7ca821ea-f8cc-4310-9fad-3c6ec1ca7f85>`__, which must be adopted to counter the most common and frequent threats to which their information systems are subjected.
-Or the many procurement channels that can be activated, depending on the financial perimeter and the diversified technical needs: from the more classic appeal to the Electronic Market for Public Administration (`MEPA <https://www.acquistinretepa.it/opencms/opencms/>`__) and to the
+In addition to that, many procurement channels can be activated, depending on the financial perimeter and the diversified technical needs: from the more classic appeal to the Electronic Market for Public Administration (`MEPA <https://www.acquistinretepa.it/opencms/opencms/>`__) and to the
 Public Connection System (SPC), in particular, `lot 3 <https://www.spclotto3.it/>`__ on Interoperability for data